-The cumulative numbers of passengers over the past 10 years were 247 million passengers.
-Of the passengers on board, 206 passengers were reported fatal.
-The majority of fatalities were caused by the catastrophic occurrence, CI611 occurrence in 2002
+The cumulative numbers of passengers over the past 10 years were 240 million passengers.
+Of the passengers on board, 18 passengers were reported fatal.
+The majority of fatalities were caused by the occurrences of domestic general aviation aircrafts, public aircrafts and ultra-light vehicles.